Steven113/Byte-Shuffled-Array/README.md

 invoke the makefile rule "DriverGCC.exe".
 DriverGCC.exe is the g++ build.
 If you run either program a demo will run where a int array and a char array is generated and then printed out to confirm the shuffling and unshuffling is working correctly.

+### Your Own Implementation
+If deriving from the RandomK class you must ensure that GetKRandomInt(int key, int K) must always return the same sequence of random integers given a seed "key".
+If you call the function with K = 3 the 3 integers you get back must match the first 3 integers you'd get when calling the funciton with K = 5.
+Thus K cannot be used to calculate the random values.